Switzerland & Liechtenstein

-The Initiative aims to ensure the right of children to participate, be protected, supported and treated as equals in their everyday lives.
-This is reflected in how these rights are implemented in the following areas: administration and politics; education; family life; child and youth protection; health; and leisure and environment.
+The initiative aims at ensuring the rights of children to participate, be protected, supported and treated equally in their everyday lives.
+This is reflected in how their rights are implemented in the following areas: administration and politics, education, family life, child hearing, child and youth protection, early childhood development, health and leisure and urban planning.

-The initiative demonstrates, among other things, a municipality’s development potential, contributes to the networking of various stakeholder groups within the municipality and makes the municipality more attractive to families.
+The initiative demonstrates, among other things, a municipality’s potential for development, contributes to the networking of various stakeholders within the municipality and makes the municipality more attractive for families.

 A municipality wishing to be recognized as child-friendly must follow certain steps.
-It must conduct a local situation analysis based on a questionnaire developed by the Initiative’s working group and convene workshops to include the perspective of children and youth.
-It must then develop a plan of action based on information gained from the situation analysis and workshops.
-Progress made against the objectives in the plan are assessed by external evaluators and representatives of UNICEF Switzerland during an evaluation day in the municipality.
+It must conduct a local situation analysis based on a questionnaire developed by the initiative’s working group and convene workshops with children and adolescents to include their perspectives.
+Based on the results of the situation analysis and the workshops, communities then develop an action plan with concrete measures that favour children and adolescents.
+External evaluators and representatives of UNICEF Switzerland and Liechtenstein in a last step assess the different steps and documents, during a so-called evaluation day in the municipality.

 © UNICEF Switzerland